An Interview with Terry Borcheller

 Terry, like many professional racing drivers, has had a long career leading up to where he is now.
 His father was a budding racer in the 50’s and wanted to race sports cars, up until he had started a family and had to give it up to open up his own business to support his family.
 It is very apparent that the racer/hard working man gene was transferred to Terry.
 He started racing motorcycles when he was five, but was forced to give it up by his mother who wasn’t very keen with the idea of him racing bikes.
 His father agreed and at age 12 bought him his first go-kart.

 He started racing in karts in 1979 in the junior division and from there progressed up.
 It was expensive at $10,000-$12,000 a year.
-This back in the late 70’s was a lot of money.
-So he and his dad used to work together in their shed at home to fix the go-kart back up, “Instead of rebuilding our engine after every race, we would go through and do our own rings and bearings to try and save money.
+This back in the late 70’s was a lot of money, so he and his dad used to work together in their shed at home to fix the go-kart back up, “Instead of rebuilding our engine after every race, we would go through and do our own rings and bearings to try and save money.
 We drove the rig ourselves.”
 This all paid off in 1983 when Terry won the National Karting Championship.
 1983 was his first season in the senior division.
 He was doing something right.

 Following a three and a half month Christian Mission to Ecuador, helping to build churches and minister to the local people, Terry Borcheller came back to America with no money.
 He had left racing by this time, around 1989-1990, and was sure that God was calling him to a life in the ministry service “When I got back I legitimately figured I was going to go into ministry full time.
 I was gonna start doing something regarding ministry work.”
 Talking to his college and career pastor and confidant, he came to the realization that there were no doors being opened for him in the ministry field, but it was bizarre that there was one opportunity that was being dangled right in front of him, an instructor spot with the Bondurant School of High Performance Driving.